Project Foundation for QA Automation: Define the System Before Writing Code

 Why Playwright for This QA Automation Project

-Playwright enables stable, fast, and multi-layer validation, making it suitable for building a real AI-first QA Automation project using Playwright and TypeScript for beginners and freshers.
+Playwright enables stable, fast, and multi-layer validation, making it suitable for building a real AI-first QA Automation banking project using Playwright and TypeScript for beginners and freshers.

 - Supports UI and API testing in a single framework